* Swiss hedge fund RBR wants bank broken up

 Though earnings rose significantly, Credit Suisse still has some way to go to deliver the returns investors expect from a top bank.
 By comparison, rival UBS last week reported quarterly net profit of 946 million francs.

 Credit Suisse's common equity Tier 1 capital ratio, a measure of balance sheet strength that Thiam has sought to improve over the past two years, dipped to 13.2 percent from 13.3 percent in the second quarter.

 Net new money inflows -- a closely watched indicator of future earnings in asset management -- totalled 10.4 billion francs across its three wealth management businesses, up 8 percent year on year.
-Assets under management grew 12 percent to a record 751 billion francs.
+Assets under management grew 12 percent year on year to a record 751 billion francs.

-(Writing by John O'Donnell and Joshua Franklin; Editing by David Goodman and Keith Weir)
+(Writing by John O'Donnell and Joshua Franklin; Editing by Michael Shields and David Goodman)